 What Type of Batteries do Electric Scooters Use?

 There are three types of batteries that are commonly used for electric scooters.
-When looking for the best electric-powered scooter, you will come across these battery types:
+When looking for the best electric scooter, you will come across these battery types:

 - Lithium-ion Battery (commonly known as Li-ion or LEP)